HOME PAGE | ARTICLES INDEX

 Crohn's disease: Carbohydrate-based, 'healthy' diet; cereal fibre (bran).

-Ulcerative Colitis: Carbohydrate-based 'healthy' diet.
+Ulcerative Colitis: Carbohydrate-based 'healthy' diet; polyunsaturated vegetable margarines and cooking oils.

 Crohn's disease